jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2016-04-04 05:00:00
+date: 2016-04-06 08:54:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi zero, rpi compute]
 ---

 Building systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

-The example images in [meta-rpi][meta-rpi] build systems to support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
-Other languages are supported, but you'll have to add the packages to your image recipe.
+The example images in [meta-rpi][meta-rpi] build systems that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
+Other languages are supported, but you will have to add the packages to your image recipe.

 Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial embedded products.

 If you are looking for a full-featured desktop experience you will be better off sticking with [Raspbian][raspbian] or another one of the full-featured [RPi distributions][rpi-distros].

-If things like quick boot times, small image sizes or read-only rootfs are important to your project, then Yocto might be a good option.
+If things like quick boot times, small image sizes or read-only rootfs are important to your project, then you might want to try Yocto.

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
 Eventually I will probably move away from using meta-raspberry altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag behind the latest RPi developments.